joshuacrotts/c-standards/README.md

 After this, run <code>premake5 gmake2</code> and you should be able to compile it with mingw32-make.
 If successful, the executable file will be presented and runnable.

-**MacOS**: For MacOS, download premake5 for MacOS (move the single executable into usr/local/bin).
+**MacOS**: For MacOS, download premake5 for MacOS, and move the single executable into usr/local/bin.
 Run the following commands in your terminal to get the appropriate development files for SDL:

 1. <code>brew install SDL2</code>
 2. <code>brew install SDL2_image</code>
 3. <code>brew install SDL2_ttf</code>
 4. <code>brew install SDL2_mixer</code>

 Then, if you want to use make, run: <code>premake5 gmake2</code> and afterwards compile via <code>make</code> this will compile the executable to the current working directory.
-If you want to use XCode, run <code>premake5 xcode4</code> and an XCode project will be created. **not tested**
+If you want to use XCode, run <code>premake5 xcode4</code> and an XCode project will be created (**not tested**).
+As of 7/21/2020, a Game.app file is generated, instead of the normal UNIX-executable.
+This will be fixed soon.

 **Linux**: The process is similar to the former, with the exception of having to install SDL files to your system in Linux.
+Firstly, download premake5 for linux, the move the single executable into usr/local/bin (you will need sudo permission).
 Run the following commands (or their distro-equivalent) in your terminal:

-**On Ubuntu/Debian**:
+**Debian-Based Distros (Ubuntu, Mint, etc.)**:

 1. <code>sudo apt-get install libsdl2-dev</code>
 2. <code>sudo apt-get install libsdl2-image-dev</code>
 3. <code>sudo apt-get install libsdl2-ttf-dev</code>
 4. <code>sudo apt-get install libsdl2-mixer-dev</code>

-**On Arch-Based distros**:
+**Arch-Based Distros**:

 1. <code>sudo pacman -S sdl2</code>
 2. <code>sudo pacman -S sdl2_image</code>
 3. <code>sudo pacman -S sdl2_ttf</code>
 4. <code>sudo pacman -S sdl2_mixer</code>

-Then, generate a makefile by running <code>premake gmake2</code> and finally compile via <code>make</code> this will compile the executable to the current working directory.
+Then, generate a makefile by running <code>premake5 gmake2</code> and finally compile via <code>make</code>.
+This will compile the executable to the current working directory.

 ## Reporting Bugs